JackMcKew/jackmckew.dev/drafts/2020/network-hacking-with-kali/network-hacking-with-kali.md

 Category: Software
 Tags: software

 This post will go into ways we can use Kali Linux to hack networks and PCs!
 What is Kali Linux?
 "Kali Linux is a Debian-based Linux distribution aimed at advanced Penetration Testing and Security Auditing".
 Kali Linux is free to download and you can find it at: <https://www.kali.org/downloads/>.
+These are notes from the Udemy course: <https://www.udemy.com/course/learn-ethical-hacking-from-scratch/>, highly recommend this course, very practical and beginner friendly.

 > Thank you to Chris B for helping me with the notes in this post below!